 The data rate attained during the experiment can be seen in Fig. \ref{fig:exp2_rate}.
 When the starting network agent deactivates itself ($t=13$~s), the average data rate drops and then progressively increases as the new network agent enters the system and the mobile infrastructure reconfigures itself.
 This effect is more evident when looking at the instantaneous data rate.
 When the network agent leaves the system ($t=13$~s), the data rate immediately drops drastically.
 As the network reconfigures itself, the data rate progressively recovers, with the average communication rate remaining above $4.5$~Mbps during the exchange and stabilizing to an average rate of $8$~Mbps, comparable to the pre-exchange level.

-Through the execution of this experiment we have demonstrated how the MID system reacts when faced with the deactivation of a network agent, effectively recovering the network from system failure.
-As in the previous two experiments, our experimental finding not only corroborate the behavior observed in simulations, but also provide evidence for the practical viability of the proposed mobile infrastructure on demand system.
+Through the execution of this experiment, we have demonstrated how the MID system reacts when faced with the deactivation of a network agent, effectively recovering the network from system failure.
+As in the previous two experiments, our experimental finding not only corroborates the behavior observed in simulations, but also provides evidence for the practical viability of the proposed mobile infrastructure on demand system.